IronPlus/usermetrics-backend/README.md

 ## Description

 This project was bootstrapped with [Nest](https://github.com/nestjs/nest) framework TypeScript starter repository.

-It uses SQLite3 as database.
+This project uses SQLite3 as database.
 There are 100 social media posts stored in the database.
 There are two available endpoints: one for retrieving 10 posts per page and another for retrieving analytics dashboards for showcasing analytics on all 100 social media posts.

 ### Endpoints